-Treatment should be administered at a dose of 2 mg/kg up to a total dose amount of 200 mg (dose capped at 200 mg).
+Treatment should be administered at a dose of 2 mg/kg up to a total dose amount of 200 mg, after which a dose cap of 200 mg should be administered.
 Treatment should continue until confirmed disease progression or unacceptable toxicity or to a maximum of two years (35 cycles), whichever comes first.

-pERC concluded that pembrolizumab, at the submitted price and compared with platinum-doublet chemotherapy, could not be considered cost-effective in patients with previously untreated metastatic NSCLC whose tumours express PD-L1 (TPS ≥50%) and who do not harbour a sensitizing EGFR mutation or ALK translocation. pERC also highlighted that the submitted potential budget impact of pembrolizumab was underestimated and would be substantial.
+pERC made this recommendation because it was satisfied that there is a net overall clinical benefit with pembrolizumab compared with platinum-doublet chemotherapy, based on the statistically and clinically meaningful improvements in progression-free survival, improved overall survival, durable response, meaningful reductions in the toxicity profile, and delay in deterioration in quality of life.
+The pERC concluded that pembrolizumab, at the submitted price and compared with platinum-doublet chemotherapy, could not be considered cost-effective in patients with previously untreated metastatic NSCLC whose tumours express PD-L1 (TPS ≥50%) and who do not harbour a sensitizing EGFR mutation or ALK translocation. pERC also highlighted that the submitted potential budget impact of pembrolizumab was underestimated and would be substantial.